Pop Art: US vs UK - origins and differences

-The Pop art movement is especially well known for the iconic work of Andy Warhol and Roy Lichtenstein.
+The Pop Art movement is especially well known for the iconic work of Andy Warhol and Roy Lichtenstein.
 However these are often misunderstood.
-Pop art developed simultaneously in the UK and in the United-States.
-Artsper will point to a couple essential notions to comprehend these legendary pieces of art.
+Pop Art developed simultaneously in the UK and in the United States.
+Artsper will point to essential pieces of background information to comprehend these legendary pieces of art.

 American Pop Art